Try this creamy, vegan roasted red pepper pasta recipe for a quick, easy and delicious meal that’s ready in 30 minutes.

 For a creamy alternative to white beans you can use soaked raw cashews.

-Storing: Leftover creamy red pepper pasta can be stored in the fridge for 4-5 days before reheating and serving.
+Leftover red pepper pasta can be stored in the fridge for 4-5 days in an airtight container before reheating and serving.

-Freezing: If you have any leftover sauce, you can freeze it in an airtight container or freezer-safe bag with as much air removed as possible for 3-4 months.
-Upon thawing overnight in the fridge, the sauce may need to be blended again with a bit of plant-based milk to renew its texture.
+If you have any leftover sauce, you can freeze it in an airtight container or freezer-safe bag with as much air removed as possible for 3-4 months.

 Print